splootyb/doodooengine_api/README.md

 the only reason that this is public is because i'm lazy lol

-this is nowhere near finished
+this is also technically partally used for FPSandbox Legacy Edition